 In this design, the inner tube is inserted into the bigger outer tube and both pipes are formed into the shape of a coil to save space.
 This is the most commonly used design as it is easy to manufacture.

 Water will flow through the inner tube and cool the refrigerant that is flowing in the outer tube.
 The refrigerant is also cooled by the air in the room.
 The inner tube can be designed to have a grooved inner tube to increase the heat transfer between the refrigerant and the water.

 Take note that the water and the refrigerant are designed to flow in opposite directions.
 This is known as counter-flow arrangement and its purpose is to keep the difference in temperature between them consistent throughout the length of the heat exchange.

-As the condenser is shaped into a coil, cleaning the inner tube from mineral deposits of the water mechanically using brush is not possible.
-The only way to get rid of the deposits is to use suitable chemical to breakdown the minerals and flushed them out from the tube.
+As the condenser is shaped into a coil, cleaning the inner tube from mineral deposits of the water mechanically using a brush is not possible.
+The only way to get rid of the deposits is to use suitable chemicals to break down the minerals and flush them out from the tube.